 Today’s computerised Fraxel ‘Repair’ CO2 laser is a far cry from those early CO2 lasers.
-Being ‘Fractional’ means it delivers thousands of microscopic laser columns into the skin whilst leaving intact skin between the columns to initiate the healing process.
+Being ‘Fractional’ means it produces thousands of microscopic laser columns into the skin whilst leaving intact skin between the columns to initiate the healing process.
 This reduces recovery time and dramatically reduces the risks of hypopigmentation and scarring.

 Apart from removing wrinkles, sunspots and blemishes on the surface, the skin’s natural healing process also replaces the lasered columns in the deeper dermis with new and stronger collagen fibres to deliver more support to the skin.

 The net result of all this is fresher, smoother and tighter skin with fewer wrinkles.